If you're like most homeowners, the information you need to even assess whether or not a new development is being handled legally can be overwhelming.

 The best article to read on this subject was written not too long ago by John Hazelhurst (2016) and published in The Colorado Springs Business Journal.

-Below are pertinent pages from the "Fire Department Access Information Packet" from Colorado Springs Fire Department.
+Below are pertinent pages from the "Fire Department Access Information Packet" from Colorado Springs Fire Department, revised 2016.
+(The 2000 version is the same regarding 20' access.)
+Here is a link to the PDF of this Packet in its entirety.